huzhengyu/wave2solids/README.md

 Feel free to modify the phrase and adapt it to your own needs.

 # References
+Hu, Z., Huang, L. and Li, Y., 2022.
+Fully-coupled hydroelastic modelling of a deformable wall in waves.
+Coastal Engineering: 104245.

 Higuera, P., Lara, J.L. and Losada, I.J., 2013.
 Realistic wave generation and active wave absorption for navier–stokes models: Application to openfoam®.
 Coastal Engineering, 71: 102-118.

 Cardiff, P. et al., 2018.
 An open-source finite volume toolbox for solid mechanics and fluid-solid interaction simulations. arXiv preprint arXiv:1808.10736.